Recession Proofing Your Business: 7 Steps to Take Right Now

 3. Streamline Operations

 One lesson companies learned in the pandemic: Cut costs strategically.
-Cutting too deeply in certain areas could harm the company’s ability to generate revenue in the long run.
+Cutting too deeply in certain areas might help the bottom line in the short term, but it could harm the company’s ability to generate revenue in the long run.

 He suggests embracing a horizontal operations model to get everyone on the same page and make the entire business work more efficiently.